govtmirror/node-tasks/encode-audio/README.md

 # encode-audio

-1. Upload the origin .wav files to the NPMap website (`/npmap/projects/encode-audio/`)
+1. Upload the origin .m4a or .wav files to the NPMap website (`/npmap/projects/encode-audio/`)
 2. `npm install`
 3. `node app.js`